gangtao/alba/README.md

 These are all good choice for building frontend application, considering the maturity of community, we choise react, and due to the high cost to switch between UI framework, we should make this serious.

 Based on react, we woiuld like to have a thin, flexible layer that support the quick, efficient development,  [Chakra](https://chakra-ui.com/) is a good choice based on our past experience.
 Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
 With Chakara, we can easily develop new customized component, no need to include CSS to support style and theme.

 ## state management
 State management is the most challenging work in react world.
 There are lots of solutions as well.
 [Redux](https://redux.js.org/), [Recoil](https://recoiljs.org/) and [React hooks](https://reactjs.org/docs/hooks-intro.html) are most poluar.
 You can find the article [[7]](https://dev.to/workshub/state-management-battle-in-react-2021-hooks-redux-and-recoil-2am0) to explain the difference among these tools.

 We choice Recoil as our state management solution.
+As for data application, the state related to components are flexible and will be added/removed at run time.

 ## routing
 Routing is the ability to move between different parts of an application when a user enters a URL or clicks an element (link, button, icon, image etc) within the application. [reactrouter](https://reactrouter.com/) is used to support flexible routing in web application.